Latest Posts

 The Wall Street Journal analyzed the data collected and shared by 101 popular apps on iPhone and Android phones (including the Journal’s own iPhone app).
 For example, according to The Wall Street Journal report, here are the kinds of information that are tracked by two popular apps I have on my iPhone (which you may also have downloaded to your smartphone):

 ESPN ScoreCenter – username, password, location, and phone ID are sent to the app owner.
 The Weather Channel – location and phone ID are being sent to third parties.
-To determine the behavior of the specific apps you have downloaded onto your mobile device.
+To determine the behavior of the apps you downloaded onto your mobile device.